Some posts contain compensated links. Please read this disclaimer for more info.

 What To See And Do In Sunny Beach Bulgaria

 Written by Derek from Floating Authority.

-Sunny Beach is a pure tourist destination so if you are looking for a place to absorb Bulgarian culture it is best to look at other destinations like Varna or Sofia.
+Sunny Beach, Bulgaria is a pure tourist destination, so if you are looking for a place to absorb Bulgarian culture, it is best to look at other destinations like Varna or Sofia.
 Sunny Beach is like Las Vegas and Cancun mixed together.
 The main reason why it is so popular is because of its nightlife.

 In fact, Sunny Beach is one of the most popular Spring Break destinations in all of Europe.
-A big reason why Sunny Beach attracts tourists is because of the relatively cheap prices compared to more well-known destinations.
+Sunny Beach attracts so many tourists because of the relatively low prices compared to more well-known destinations.